Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/deployment/_index.md

 ## Next steps

-Once deployment is complete its time to start experimenting with the various scenarios under the “Contoso Motors” experience, starting with the [“Data pipeline and reporting across cloud and edge for store orders”](../data_pos/).
+Once deployment is complete its time to start experimenting with the various scenarios under the “Contoso Motors” experience, starting with the [“Data pipeline and reporting across cloud and edge for Contoso Motors”](../data_opc/).